openethereum/openethereum.github.io/FAQ.md

 - `cargo build --release --no-default-features --features ui`
 - Run parity, visit localhost:8180.

-Dev mode should be used as much as possible, since it allows fast iterations.
+Dev mode should be used as much as possible since it allows fast iterations.
 Local prod mode is only used when you want the UI changes to be bundled into your parity when `cargo build`ing it.

 ## Building, Installing and Testing